Activity-Dependent Plasticity in Morphogenetically-Grown Recurrent Networks: Introduction

 Two fundamental questions arise.
 First, \textbf{can post-development\-al plasticity meaningfully improve morphogenetically grown networks, and if so, under what conditions?} Second, \textbf{can evolutionary optimisation discover the right plasticity parameters for each architecture, and does this interaction differ between developmental and random networks?} These questions are central to evolving self-organising systems: structural self-organisation (development) and functional self-organisation (plasticity) may interact in ways that neither uniform parameter tuning nor isolated analysis can reveal.

 We present a systematic characterisation of synaptic plasticity in developmental networks at population scale, followed by co-evolutionary experiments that test whether evolutionary optimisation recovers the characterisation patterns.
 We use MorphoNAS~\cite{glybovets2026morphonas} as our experimental platform.
 Its reaction-diffusion dynamics~\cite{turing1952chemical} produce structurally diverse topologies from compact genomes, making it a suitable testbed for the broader class of developmental encodings.
-We evaluate Hebbian and anti-Hebbian plasticity across 50{,}000 morphogenetically grown CartPole controllers under three task conditions (static, 10$\times$ pole mass, 2$\times$ gravity), replicate key findings on 5{,}000 Acrobot controllers, then test whether co-evolving plasticity parameters alongside the developmental genome recovers the characterisation patterns.
+We evaluate Hebbian and anti-Hebbian plasticity (positive vs.\ negative learning rate $\eta$; anti-Hebbian weakens connections between co-active neurons rather than strengthening them) across 50{,}000 morphogenetically grown CartPole controllers under three task conditions: static, plus two non-stationary variants---10$\times$ pole mass and 2$\times$ gravity---where physics parameters change abruptly mid-episode without notification to the agent.
+We replicate key findings on 5{,}000 Acrobot controllers, then test whether co-evolving plasticity parameters alongside the developmental genome recovers the characterisation patterns.
 A random-RNN control disentangles developmental from generic network effects.
 Our contributions are:

-\begin{itemize} \item A stratified characterisation across 3.75M evaluations revealing anti-Hebbian dominance (Cohen's $d = 0.53$--$0.64$), topology-dependent regret (52--100\%), and a functional role-shift from fine-tuning to genuine within-lifetime adaptation under non-stationarity. \item Co-evolutionary validation: when plasticity parameters are encoded in the genome and evolved, evolution independently discovers anti-Hebbian dominance on CartPole ($p = 0.043$) and the correct $\eta$ scale on both benchmarks. \item A random-RNN control showing that anti-Hebbian dominance is generic to small RNNs, but the \emph{degree} of topology-dependence (regret) is 2--6$\times$ higher for developmental networks, confirming that morphogenetic structure creates uniquely diverse plasticity interactions. \end{itemize}
+\begin{itemize} \item A stratified characterisation across 3.75M evaluations revealing anti-Hebbian dominance (Cohen's $d = 0.53$--$0.64$), topology-dependent regret (52--100\%), and a functional role-shift from fine-tuning to genuine within-lifetime adaptation under non-stationarity. \item Co-evolutionary validation: when plasticity parameters are encoded in the genome and evolved, evolution independently discovers anti-Hebbian dominance on CartPole ($p = 0.043$) and the correct $\eta$ scale on both benchmarks (CartPole favours $|\eta| \sim 10^{-2}$; Acrobot needs $|\eta|$ roughly $10$--$100\times$ smaller). \item A random-RNN control showing that anti-Hebbian dominance is generic to small RNNs, but the \emph{degree} of topology-dependence (regret) is 2--6$\times$ higher for developmental networks: morphogenetic structure creates uniquely diverse plasticity interactions. \end{itemize}